jaanga/terrain-srtm30-plus/srtm-to-3d/readme.md

 _XXX - latest revision_ / [Full Screen]( http://jaanga.github.io/terrain-srtm30-plus/srtm-to-3d/latest/ )

 ## Concept

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->
+* Fully interactive 3D viewers for data files created by the [Satellite Geodesy research group at Scripps Institution of Oceanography, University of California San Diego]( http://topex.ucsd.edu/WWW_html/srtm30_plus.html )
+* Based on the unFlatland series of scripts that make creating 3D views easier

 ### Vision
 <!--  a descriptive picture of a desired future state -->